 Do Smaller Mower Decks Cut Better?

-A small lawnmower doesn’t leave noticeable track imprints, but you will notice track traces on heavier mowers.
+A small lawn tractor doesn’t leave noticeable track imprints, but you will notice track traces on heavier riding mowers.

 Does ¼ Acre Need a Riding Mower?

 No, ¼ acre is not worth extra cost and maintenance.
 While you won’t need a riding mower for ¼ acre, having one will save you a lot of time.

 I recommend riding mowers for a lawn size of ½ acre or more.
 A riding lawn tractor or zero-turn lawn mower is better suited for vast plots of land.

 What Is the Best Small Size Riding Lawn Mower?